Visit the Campbell Scientific Forum to submit your question to users around the world.

 The CR1000 can measure analog voltages in the ±5 Vdc range.
 A voltage divider such as the VDIV2:1 is required to reduce 10 Vdc to an acceptable range.
 See the VDIV10:1/VDIV2:1 manual for examples of wiring and programs.

 How can the datalogger build a text string and send it out the RS-232 port?

 Sending a serial string out one of the datalogger COM ports requires at least two instructions.
-Generally, the SerialOpen() instruction is used to set the characteristics of the communication port, such as baud rate and error detection (e.g., 115.2k, N, 8, 1).
+Generally, the SerialOpen() instruction is used to set the characteristics of the communications port, such as baud rate and error detection (for example, 115.2k, N, 8, 1).
 The instructions SerialOut() or SerialOutBlock() can be used to transmit a specified string.
 See the CRBasic Editor Help for examples of programs using each of these instructions.

 When will a datalogger reset the switched 12 V channel (SW12)?